 This forces us as professionals to take a step back, look at the complete user flow of a customer and try to understand why they choose to use a certain device.
 To help better understand how customers use a device a little user testing is needed.

 Customers now experience brands and products on-demand and in the way that works best for them as individuals.
 But a brand experience is larger than the platform in which it’s experienced.
 When you build consistent experiences users attribute that to your brand – that establishes loyalty.
 They don’t really care how you built it or how it works.
 All they care about is how it impacts upon them personally.
+If you care about building the perfect site, check out our list of web builders.

 To get a better understanding of cross-platform UX and brand consistency, we are going to focus on Netflix and why it has become such as success.
 One big reason is that it removed the barrier of only being able to consume the content you wanted in a specific place.
 Now you can watch a movie wherever you are.